aohorodnyk/aohorodnyk.com/content/blog/2021-07-03-mime-headers.md

 # Conclusion
 Let's try not to forget about the `Accept` header even if this feature is not implemented in the current framework.

+If you use go and want to work with `Accept` header or mime types in general, you could try [mimeheader](https://github.com/aohorodnyk/mimeheader) library.
+I believe it will help with the task.